MohammadKasaei/Harmony_InBoxGrasping_ROS2/README.md

 ![alt](images/img_sample.png)

-Note that the three zeros in the client side (`0 0 0`) are a set of parameters used for debuging purpose.
+Note that the three zeros in the client side (`0 0 0`) are a set of parameters used for debugging purposes.

 Here is the video showing the performance in the real robot:

 ![alt](images/yumi_video.gif)